Sign Up

 General Principles

-One of the most important considerations, when one prescribes or administers drugs to any patient is understanding what is expected from administering the drug.
+One of the most important considerations when one prescribes or administers medications to any patient, but especially the neonate, is understanding what is expected from administering the medication.
 It is important to design a monitoring plan that establishes the limits of toxicity that will be tolerated and the expected therapeutic benefit of the drug treatment plan.
 The following characteristics influence the way that a patient responds to a drug:

 • Age